 - Fern's surname is Arable, and she lives on a farm.
 The land on a farm (especially that used in growing crops) is called arable land.

 - Charlotte's full name is Charlotte A. Cavatica.
 She is also a barn spider, and the scientific name for a barn spider is Araneus cavaticus.
-When her daughter learns that mother's middle initial was "A", she decides to name herself Aranea.
+When her daughter learns that her mother's middle initial was "A", she decides to name herself Aranea.

 - Messy Pig: Type 2—Sanitary Swine.
 Or as sanitary as he can be, considering he sleeps on an enormous pile of manure.
 Played with when Wilbur has to go to the fair.
 The sheep advises Wilbur to struggle with being put in a crate.
 Wilbur's objection that it'll make him messy (after he'd just had a buttermilk bath by Edith Zuckerman) is overruled by the sheep warning him if he doesn't struggle, they'll assume something is wrong with him and leave him behind.

 - N-Word Privileges: Templeton insists that only he can call himself "the rat".

 - On Three: Brooks does this both times before he and Elwyn attack Templeton.